 A flood in 1913 put the extended Ohio approach under water, and a temporary wooden trestle was built to maintain traffic to Walnut Street.
 This resulted in the Bridge Company developing plans and acquiring additional property to continue the approach to Third Street.
 This extension was completed in 1918.
 A later modification of the approach permitted streetcar ramps over Third Street to connect to the Dixie Terminal.

-During the great flood of 1937, the river crested at 79.9 feet.
-It was necessary to construct a sandbag and gravel causeway in Covington to connect diagonally from the bridge approach to a point on Greenup Street.
-The bridge was the only river crossing between Steubenville, Ohio and Cairo, Illinois that remained open -- a distance of over 800 miles.
+During the great flood of 1937, the river crested at 79.99 feet.
+It was necessary to construct a sandbag, gravel, and timber causeway in Covington to connect diagonally from the bridge approach to a point on Greenup Street.
+The bridge was the only highway river crossing between Steubenville, Ohio and Cairo, Illinois that remained open — a distance of over 800 miles.

-The 100th anniversary of the bridge opening was celebrated with a ceremony at the Covington approach in the fall of 1966.
+The 100th anniversary of the bridge opening was celebrated with a ceremony on Court Street at the Covington approach in the fall of 1966.

 At the time of the Bicentennial, the CCSBC obtained permission to begin flying flags on a continual basis from the poles atop the bridge towers.
 The Bennington Flag, with thirteen stars and a ’76 in the field, is flown over the Kentucky tower, and the fifty-star flag over the Ohio tower.
 The appropriate state flag is flown beneath the American flags.

-The bridge was designated as a National Civil Engineering Landmark in 1982.
-During that same year, the Kentucky Transportation Cabinet officially renamed the structure as the “John A. Roebling Bridge”.
+The bridge was designated as a National Historic Civil Engineering Landmark in 1982.
+In June of the following year, the Kentucky Transportation Cabinet officially renamed the structure as the “John A. Roebling Bridge”.

 In 1984, the CCSBC was successful in raising funds to install the decorative cable lighting.
 The lighting system is a memorial to Julia Langsam, a president of the CCSBC, who worked tirelessly to see this vision become a reality.

-A new “yoke” approach system connected the bridge approach in Covington to Scott and Greenup Streets.
+A “yoke” roadway system connects the bridge approach in Covington to Scott and Greenup Streets.
 It was completed in 1991; the project included lowering Second Street to go under the approach.